 15. Do email or post notes online within five minutes of session close.

-15 attendees dos and don’ts (all apply to organizer as well)
+15 attendees dos and don’ts (all apply to organizers as well)

 1. Do read session objective four hours in advance; your mind will prepare itself.